mainmatter/mainmatter.com/work/cases/_posts/2017-1-3-expedition.md

     <div class="row">
       <div class="col-12 col-md-6 d-flex flex-column justify-content-center">
         <h2>long-term enablement</h2>
-        <p>simplabs' team built prototype implementations for a number of advanced features.
-Leveraging <strong>Elixir's and Phoenix's capabilities</strong> we were able to implement <strong>advanced mechanics with clean and concise code</strong> that would have taken much more effort and resulted in significantly higher complexity with other technologies.
-Expedition' team benefitted from our foundational work, <strong>handed over in an open and well-communicated way</strong>.</p>
+        <p>simplabs' team built prototype implementations for a number of advanced features in Expedition's system.
+Leveraging <strong>Elixir's and Phoenix's capabilities</strong> we were able to implement <strong>advanced mechanics with clean and concise code</strong> with significantly less effort and complexity compared with more traditional tools.</p>
+        <p>Expedition's in-house team was able to expand on our foundational work, <strong>handed over in an open and well-communicated way</strong>.</p>
       </div>
       <div class="col-12 col-md-6 d-flex flex-column justify-content-center">
         <img src="/images/cases/expedition/map.png" class="img-fluid" alt="Map">